-At this point, the Base System Builder has generated a User Constraint file, system.ucf, in the data subdirectory as well as a project file (system.xmp), a microprocessor hardware specification file (system.mhs), and a microprocessor software specification file (system.mss) in your project directory (lab1).
+At this point, the Base System Builder has generated a user constraint file (system.ucf) in the data subdirectory as well as a project file (system.xmp), a microprocessor hardware specification file (system.mhs), and a microprocessor software specification file (system.mss) in your project directory (lab1).
+These files are accessible on the left hand side of XPS in the Project tab.